ArrDeeM/ConsumptionJunction/log.md

 ### 10/14
 - Molly and Rachel work on creating CSS file in order to clean up HTML files
 - Zach got the accounts working

+### 10/21
+- Zach Linked

+### 10/23
+- Zach got login/logout enabled.
+Did some changes based on if a user is logged in or not. created urls for account and makeRecipe
+    - Things to do
+        - create a form to create a recipe
+        - Pretty up the register, login, logout, account, and make recipe pages
+        - figure out how to display recipes that a user creates